 by Tyler A. Thomas author of Nebraska Beer Great Plains History by the Pint and founder/managing editor of NebraskaFoodie.com

-I often get asked, “Which brewery is your favorite?”
-I always reply with a huge smile and rapid fire back a few questions:
+I often get asked, “which brewery is your favorite?”
+Wearing a a huge smile, I rapid fire back a few questions:

 These three questions usually help me point the person in the right direction.

 Boiler Brewing Company is located downtown near 9th & P in the historic Grand Manse building.
 This hotspot features small batch beers that are big in diverse flavors.
 Located in the boiler room of the building Boiler Brewing features plenty of small tables perfect for conversation after work or for hours into the night.
 With a direct view of the brewing equipment from anywhere in the taproom it makes for a unique experience.
 If beer isn’t your thing, they feature a select wine list and have wine dispensing machines.
-If you’re hungry you can order food from Single Barrel chophouse across the street and have it delivered.
 Need to take your favorite new beer with you?
 Ask your bartender and they can help you take your favorite selection on the road.
 If you can’t make it downtown, Boiler South is just off 56th and Pine Lake Road offers 10+ of their popular beers on tap and it’s conveniently tucked in the Village Garden’s neighborhood.